travigd/documentation/server/3.1.0-pre/access-control-lists.md

 Keep-Alive: timeout=15,max=100
 ```

-If I wanted to give ouro access by default to system streams I would post
+If I wanted to give `ouro` access by default to system streams I would post:

 ```json
 {